notAbigDEEL/passwordgenerator/README.md

 # passwordgenerator
 This is a random password generator.
+I used HTML, CSS and Javascript to make this.

 #Where can you find password generator: